mitchelparish/downlink/README.md

 ## Getting Started

-To run a local version of downlink clone the repo and run `bundle install`.
-Use `shotgun` to initialize a server, the app will then be available to you on `localhost:9393`.
+To run a local version of downlink clone the repo and run `bundle install`. `rake db:migrate` to create a local database and then use `shotgun` to initialize a server, the app will then be available to you on `localhost:9393`.

 ## Contributing